 - ♦ Learn operation of the mower in an open area away from buildings, fences, and obstructions.
-Learn operation on flat ground BEFORE operating on slopes. - Start maneuvering the mower with SLOW engine speed and SLOW Forward Speed Control setting until familiar with all operating characteristics. - Remember it is not necessary to hold the steering levers forward (a unique Walker feature); always PULL on the levers for steering or for reverse motion of the mower. - Learn to operate the mower with your left hand on the steering levers and right hand on Forward Speed Control.
-The use of two hands on the steering levers tends to cause overcontrol. - ◆ Learn to operate the steering levers with smooth action.
+Learn operation on flat ground BEFORE operating on slopes. - ♦ Start maneuvering the mower with SLOW engine speed and SLOW Forward Speed Control setting until familiar with all operating characteristics. - Remember it is not necessary to hold the steering levers forward (a unique Walker feature); always PULL on the levers for steering or for reverse motion of the mower. - ♦ Learn to operate the mower with your left hand on the steering levers and right hand on Forward Speed Control.
+The use of two hands on the steering levers tends to cause overcontrol. - ♦ Learn to operate the steering levers with smooth action.
 Jerky movements are hard on the transmission and lawn.
 For sharp turns, do not allow the inside wheel to stop and twist on the grass.
-Pull the steering lever controlling the inside wheel into reverse for a smooth "rolling" turn (one wheel rolling forward while the other rolls backward). - Practice maneuvering the mower until you can make it go exactly where you are aiming. - Remember, for an emergency stop, or in case of loss of control, machine movement can always be stopped quickly by pulling the Forward Speed Control into the NEU-TRAL-PARK position.
+Pull the steering lever controlling the inside wheel into reverse for a smooth "rolling" turn (one wheel rolling forward while the other rolls backward). - ♦ Practice maneuvering the mower until you can make it go exactly where you are aiming. - ♦ Remember, for an emergency stop, or in case of loss of control, machine movement can always be stopped quickly by pulling the Forward Speed Control into the NEUTRAL-PARK position. - Reverse direction of the mower by pulling both levers backward.